Mike Maroth: Detroit Tigers

 In 2006, Maroth assumed the No. 3 role in the starter rotation, behind the veteran Kenny Rogers and Bonderman, and ahead of rookie Justin Verlander and Nate Robertson.
-Maroth credited Rogers with suggested changes to his pitching strategy, and – after the season's first month – it appeared that he was experiencing a breakout year, though digging a little deeper reveals that his defense independent pitching statistics were actually about the same as they had been in the previous two seasons and that his sparkling ERA was due in large part to an exorbitant and unsustainable rate of stranding baserunners.
 After a start against the Kansas City Royals on May 25, Maroth was placed on the disabled list in early June with bone chips in his left elbow.
 Late in the 2006 season, Maroth made four relief appearances, posting a 9.53 ERA over 52/3 innings of work, giving up three home runs.
 Maroth was left off the postseason roster.

 He returned to the starting rotation in the 2007 season.
 He missed only one start due to illness.
 With Kenny Rogers on the DL, the rotation consisted of Maroth, Jeremy Bonderman, Justin Verlander, Chad Durbin, and Nate Robertson.

 St. Louis Cardinals

 Maroth was traded to the St. Louis Cardinals for a player to be named later.
 Minor league pitcher Chris Lambert, a former first-round pick for the Cardinals in 2004, was sent to the Tigers on August 31, 2007, to complete the deal.
 In his first career National League start on June 25 against the New York Mets, Maroth surrendered just one run and two hits in 71/3 innings, but did not figure in the decision.
 However, Maroth was unable to succeed in any role with St. Louis during the rest of the year, going 0–4 with an ERA above 10.
 He was given his release from the team on October 25, 2007.